Getting Started

 console.log('Server running on http://localhost:3000');The router automatically handles batching, routing, and streaming responses.

-Call the function like any local async function.
+Call the function like any local async function, or use .subscribe() to react to continuous state changes.

 // client.ts